Welcome to episode 84 of the Food Blogger Pro podcast! This week, Bjork talks about gratitude, constant growth, and keeping blog overwhelm at bay.

 It’s important because you can leverage your past in order to build your desired future.
 I want to explain some really concrete examples using some concrete examples of what I mean by that.
 Before I get into it, what I’ll say is for a lot of you, you’re maybe looking towards a desired future that’s a little bit cloudy.
 You don’t have a really clear picture of what it looks like, or even don’t have a clear understanding of the skills you need to apply to get there.
 Maybe you know what the skills are, and you don’t have those yet.
 What I want to say to you is that’s okay because you can leverage your past in order to build your desired future.

 Let’s look back a little bit at some examples, so I can show you what I mean as we look back at where we’ve been.
-For example for me, I used to work at a non profit.
-There’s this non profit that I worked for here in the Twin Cities, and the name of the non profit was, “Youth Frontiers.”
-There was a couple of things that I did with Youth Frontiers.
+For example for me, I used to work at a nonprofit.
+There’s this nonprofit that I worked for here in the Twin Cities, and the name of the nonprofit was, “Youth Frontiers.”
+There were a couple of things that I did with Youth Frontiers.
 When I first started though my main focus was I would travel with the group of people, it was usually two or three people total, and we would go to schools.
 What we would do is we would go to a school, and we would work with a select group from that school.
-It would maybe be the entire fourth grade class, or sometimes it would be the entire eighth grade class, or we would sometimes go to high schools and work with the entire ninth grade, or tenth grade class.
+It would maybe be the entire fourth-grade class, or sometimes it would be the entire eighth-grade class, or we would sometimes go to high schools and work with the entire ninth grade, or tenth-grade class.

 This is a great example of something that doesn’t necessarily connect to what I’m doing right now, but it can connect if I’m intentional about crafting out that space for it.
 Funny enough, the example for that is actually what I’m doing right now.
 It’s standing here, talking in front of in my mind, it’s a group of people.
 I’m recording this without doing any editing, so I have to envision that I’m in front of a group of people, that I’m with other people, and that I am talking to you.
 What I can’t do and what I don’t want to do is go back and edit all these different pieces, or have Raquel who helps manage the podcast, or Food Blogger Pro have to go through and do all of this editing for the podcast.